umbraco/UmbracoCMSDocs/Articles/Macro-Parameter-Editors/index.md

 }
 ```

-and in the ImagePosition.controller.js we can now read the 'options' values from the defaultConfig in the package.manifest configuration:
+In the `ImagePosition.controller.js` we can now read the 'options' values from the `defaultConfig` in the package.manifest configuration:

 ```javascript
  $scope.positions = $scope.model.config.options;
 ```

 ### Reading the parameter value in the Macro Partial View

 ```csharp